 |Location||Dashboard URL||API URL|

 The steps are the same for all regions.

-To start storing customer data in the new region:
+To start storing customer data in the new region, follow the steps below:

-- Create a new Nylas Organization at the dashboard URL provided above.
+- Create a new Nylas Organization using the appropriate dashboard URL for your region from the table above.

 - Configure your Nylas applications in that organization.

 - Configure your application code to query the API endpoints associated with the regional data center for accounts in that region.

 All of these steps are the same as those outlined in our Getting Started guide for any Nylas setup, but there are two key differences: